/*slider*/ /*End of Slider*/

 Long-Term Forecast

-Short-Term Weather Model Agreement for the Inland Northwest is: GOOD
+Weather Model Agreement for the Inland Northwest is:

 Long-Term Weather Model Agreement for the Inland Northwest is: GOOD